kainsavage/teamclerks-blog/src/posts/silksong-is-a-real-game.md

 been overlooking.
 Since playing it myself, I found a YouTuber called Skurry who played it and perfectly exemplifies what I'm talking about:
 <iframe width="576" height="972" src="https://www.youtube.com/embed/EODDbJym6SE?si=SahRIMclEgQH_JvC&amp;start=761" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+While I am purchasing Silksong on Thursday, my son and I will be enjoying it together; which means waiting until Saturday morning to play it.
+I am really looking forward to jumping into a brand new game completely blind, and getting lost again (this time with a partner).